MicrosoftDocs/entra-docs/docs/external-id/customers/concept-authentication-methods-customers.md

 ## Microsoft Graph APIs

-The following Microsoft Graph API operations are supported for managing identity providers and authentication methods in Microsoft Entra ID for customers:
+The following Microsoft Graph API operations are supported for managing identity providers and authentication methods in Microsoft Entra External ID:

-- To identify what identity providers and authentication methods are supported, you call [List availableProviderTypes](/graph/api/identityproviderbase-availableprovidertypes) API.
+- To identify what identity providers and authentication methods are supported, you call the [List availableProviderTypes](/graph/api/identityproviderbase-availableprovidertypes) API.
 - To identify the identity providers and authentication methods that are already configured and enabled in the tenant, you call the [List identityProviders](/graph/api/identitycontainer-list-identityproviders) API.
 - To enable a supported identity provider or authentication method, you call the [Create identityProvider](/graph/api/identitycontainer-post-identityproviders) API.